 Our service is not required to be registered with the CQC as all our practitioners work independently and are registered with their appropriate professional bodies (see Team section for details).

 Eating disorders can affect people of all ages and backgrounds, men, women, girls and boys.
 They become very concerned with controlling their food and weight, usually seeing this as the most important way to feel in control of their life.
 They may severely restrict their food intake or overeat excessively, sometimes swinging from one extreme to the other.
 They may use exercise excessively, take laxatives or diet pills or start to vomit after eating to promote weight loss or stop weight gain.
-Frequently the person dislikes their physical appearance, sometimes intensely, and can develop mixed feelings of confusion, shame, insecurity and anxiety.
+Frequently the person intensely dislikes their physical appearance, and develops mixed feelings of confusion, shame, insecurity and anxiety.
 This can develop further into depression and self-hatred.

 The first step in seeking treatment is to book an assessment consultation with one of our specialist consultant psychiatrists, Dr Adrienne Key or Dr Barbara Rooney.